 This is done through routine assessment and observational visits and are an integral part of the diploma course, it is important that you are assessed on a regular basis.

 The minimum length of the Diploma is 18 months.

 This Diploma accounts for 48 credits

-Each apprentice is required to take an end-point assessment to complete their apprenticeship.
-The assessment will be carried out by an independent registered end-point assessment organisation, i.e City & Guilds.
+The assessment will be carried out by City & Guilds, an independent registered end-point assessment organisation.

 The focus of the end-point assessment is for the candidate to fully demonstrate the values, knowledge, skills and behaviours, set out in the apprenticeship standard and to be able to demonstrate this level of professional competence in authentic workplace contexts.